codecaviar/automate_everything_practice_python/README.md

 ## Getting Started

 First, cloning the git repository and installing the provided packages will help you get a copy of the project up and running on your local machine.
-The analysis for this project was performed using Jupyter Notebook (.ipynb) and the packages were managed using the Anaconda platform.

 ```
 git clone https://github.com/codecaviar/automate_everything_practice_python.git